 This will give them the incentive to continue partnering with your business—and eventually to become an advocate for your product or service.

-As loyal and happy customers, your buyers will not only continue to purchase from you—signing multi-year deals—but will actively promote your product to others.
+As loyal and happy customers, your buyers will not only continue to purchase from you—signing multi-year deals — but will actively promote your product to others.

 Before you meet with a prospect—whether in-person or via video call—you need to plan out your closing strategy.

-You already know who’s your target audience—now it’s time to research them thoroughly.
 Some questions to ask yourself are: How do they operate?
 Who is their target market?
 What are their short-term and long-term goals?

 Start by determining your timeline to complete the sale—you don’t need to communicate this with the client but keep a note of how much time you’re willing to afford each prospect.